18F/unit-testing-node/_pages/components/config.md

 ```

 `checkRequiredRulesFields` likely looks very similar, except that the logic is
-repeated for each element of `this.rules`.
+repeated for each element of `config.rules`.
 How can we effectively factor out
 this duplication?

 The answer is to [convert the loop into a collection pipeline of distinct,